Brownster/asterisk-freepbx/README.md

 # FREEPBX dockerfile

-Believe it or not this actually seems to work now - But still a work in progress!
+This Dockerfile builds and runs OK it is though still a work in progress!

 There is still the issue to resolve with freepbx on first run of the container: